Appointments with our ENT Specialists

 Please call our rooms on 1300 357 338, and our staff will usually be able to book your appointment with you.
 We still require your child’s referral by the time of their appointment and would recommend that you email this to us on reception@entnorth.com.au at the same time you call us.

-• If you have been referred to see us for any ear problem (except for certain urgent conditions such as ear discharge), we will need you to undergo a hearing test (‘audiogram’) prior to seeing our surgeon.
+If you have been referred to see us for any ear problem (except for certain urgent conditions), we will need you to undergo a hearing test (‘audiogram’) prior to seeing our surgeon.
 This includes referrals for problems such as you feeling you have hearing loss, but also tinnitus/ringing in your ears, pressure/fullness/blockage of your ears, eustachian tube dysfunction or ear pain.

 We commonly receive referrals for conditions that ENT Surgery either doesn’t treat, or where another specialty would treat your condition more effectively.
 In this case, we will write to you and your referring doctor redirecting you to a more appropriate service.
 This is because we want you to have the best possible outcome, and to reduce the cost and delay you may otherwise incur in getting to the most suitable care.